maryrosecook/islaclj/languageguide.md

 The environment consists of two things.

 First, the return value of the previously executed expression.
-If an expression does not return anything, the return value should be set to `nil`.
+If an expression does not return anything, the return value is `nil`.

 Second, the current context.
 This contains a map of all available object types.
-It contains a map of built in functions, and variables that have been assigned.
+It also contains a map of variables and functions that are in scope.
+This second map amounts to every variable ever instantiated and all the built in functions.

 ## Reserved words

-The following words are reserved: `is`, `a`, `list`, `add`, `remove`, `true`, `false`.
+The following words are reserved: `is`, `a`, `list`, `add`, `remove`, `to`, `from`, `true`, `false`.

 ## Variables